-No one wants to be the guy running out of propane at the wrong time.
-It’s frustrating.
-Going out to get a new tank can be time consuming, and when you have guests waiting at home, the whole mess can be downright embarrassing.
-This may be one of the reasons so many people are thinking about running gas lines to outdoor grills this summer.
-But can you?
+No one wants to be the guy who runs out of propane while entertaining guests.
+It’s the worst!
+Going out to get a new tank can be time-consuming.
+It’s embarrassing to have people waiting around.
+This may be one of the reasons so many people are asking how to connect a gas line to their outdoor grill this summer.
+So can you?
 The answer is… maybe.

-You’ll Need the Local Plumber On This One.
+You’ll Need Your Local Plumber On This One.

-The following video from This Old House (starting around the 50 sec. mark) will give you a good idea of how much goes into the process of installing a natural gas line.
+The following video from This Old House (starting around the 50 sec. mark) will give you a good idea of how much goes into the process of connecting a natural gas line.
 We want to stress, as the video does, that this is not a do-it-yourself job.
-Many of our friends and customers know us not only as plumbing contractors, but as a source of DIY tips.
-We do like to empower our Columbus community, but it’s always safety first.
-For this particular project, you’ll want to be licensed.
+Many of our friends and customers know us not only as plumbing contractors but as a resource for DIY tips.
+We love to empower our Columbus community, ♥️ but safety comes first.
+For this particular project, you need a license.

-The biggest question is whether or not your home has gas service.
+The biggest question is whether or not your home has a gas supply.
 If it does, that’s great news!
 More than likely, your local plumber can set up a gas line to your grill no problem.
-Plumbing One would love to help get you hooked up and grilling with confidence this season.
+Plumbing One would love to help get you connected and grilling with confidence this season. ????

-In the event that your gas line has an unrelated issue, we’ll be able to check that as well and remedy any situation.
-Gas line damage can be a serious safety hazard, so it’s never a bad idea to have a residential plumber inspect your gas and water lines anyway.
-Many times a line only requires a small fix, but sometimes replacing a section is required.
-We can get you an initial diagnosis, on-the-spot project quote, check your gas meter’s available capacity (per the above video), and then knock out any and all repair/installation jobs in the same visit with your approval.
+In the event that your gas line has an unrelated issue, a Plumbing One tech will find and fix the issue.
+Gas line damage, for instance, can be a serious safety hazard, so once in a while, it’s a good idea to have a residential plumber inspect your gas and water lines.
+Many times a gas line only needs a small fix, but sometimes replacing a section is required.
+A plumber can get you a diagnosis and on-the-spot project quote.
+They’ll check your gas meter’s available capacity (per the above video) and then connect your gas line.
+Easy!

 If you’d like a Central Ohio plumber to come out for an initial inspection of your home’s gas line to tell you if a line to your grill is possible, we’d be happy to send out a Plumbing One technician.
 We’ll let you know if that installation is possible and give you an idea of what you’re looking at if you decide to go that route.
 Feel free to give us a call or send us a message anytime!